rodalton/call-analytics/README.md

-# Watson Call Analytics
+# Call Analytics with Watson
-This Java web-app is designed to run on IBM Cloud and leverages services from Watson to analyse call centre recordings.
+Our Call Analytics web-app is designed to access call recordings hosted on IBM Cloud Object Storage, transcribe these calls, then provide call insights using Watson.

-Services provided by this web-app;
+Services provided by our Call Analytics web-app;
 - access .wav files (call recordings) hosted in an [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage) bucket
 - transcribe these call recordings with [Watson Speech to Text](https://www.ibm.com/watson/services/speech-to-text/)
 - analyse the transcribed call for tone with [Watson Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer/)
 - determine important keywords & entities referenced in the call using [Watson Natural Language Understanding](https://www.ibm.com/watson/services/natural-language-understanding/)
-- persist call analytics data to a DB2 data store hosted on IBM Cloud
+- persist call analytics data to a Db2 data store using [Db2 Warehouse on IBM Cloud](https://www.ibm.com/cloud/db2-warehouse-on-cloud)

 ### High Level Architecture
 ![alt text](https://ibm.box.com/shared/static/lgzjxw7wdy2aaz2l621csdvf5u4kgtc5.jpg "High level architecture")

 ## Build & deploy to IBM Cloud
-Use the following steps to build from source and deploy to IBM Cloud.
+Use the following steps to build our Call Analytics web-app from source and deploy to IBM Cloud.

 ### 1. Create the required IBM Cloud services
 Create an instance of each of these services on IBM Cloud;